-Jefferson neurosurgeons now treating brain, neck and spine issues at Mercy Fitzgerald Hospital
+Jefferson neurosurgeons now at Mercy Fitzgerald Hospital

 Some of Philadelphia’s leading neurosurgeons are at Mercy Fitzgerald.

 Don’t be surprised to learn that some of Philadelphia’s leading neurosurgeons are on staff at your local hospital.
 Through a collaboration with the Jefferson Neuroscience Network, surgeons are now treating patients with medical issues affecting the brain, spine and neck at Mercy Fitzgerald Hospital.

 That collaboration means the quality of neurosurgery care at Mercy is world class, says Kevin Judy, MD, director of the Mercy Neurosurgery program.
 The team at Mercy Fitzgerald can treat brain tumors through a variety of means, including chemotherapy and radiation, as well as whole-brain radiation and craniotomy, where surgeons make a small incision in the skull to remove a tumor.

 Craniotomy procedures are aided by two vital pieces of technology on hand at Mercy Fitzgerald.
 “Here at Mercy we have a Stealth unit, which acts like a GPS device for the brain,” explains Dr. Judy.
 “It gives us a fine-cut MRI; we then register a probe that allows us to exactly pinpoint where the tumor is located inside the skull from outside of the scalp—all before making even one incision.
 That’s the beauty of it.”